menhera-org/blueprints/networking.md

 ## IPv6

 - Use NAT.
-- Unique local address ranges `fd00:bad:bed::/48`.
+- We use the unique local address range: `fd00:bad:bed::/48`.

 ## IPv4